About Us & Our Team

 Outside of work, Shelia loves running, hanging out with her kids, gardening and baking.

 Kate is a physiotherapist with a great passion for helping patients with Women’s, Men’s and Pelvic Health issues.
-Her business Comprehensive Physiotherapy specialises in the treatment of these issues and operates out of the rooms at Beaumaris Physiotherapy.
+Her business Lift Pelvic Physiotherapy specialises in the treatment of these issues and operates out of the rooms at Beaumaris Physiotherapy.